 Medical conditions may worsen

-Difficult situations may also exacerbate unknown or previously managed conditions that may need immediate attention.
-Some common examples: diabetes, high blood pressure, anxiety/depression, thyroid disorders or other auto-immune disorders.
+Demanding situations may also exacerbate unknown or previously managed conditions that may need immediate attention.
+Some common examples: diabetes, high blood pressure, anxiety/depression, thyroid disorders, or other auto-immune disorders.

 Keep your health network informed

-Managing medical conditions can make coping with everyday problems difficult and vice versa, so consider sharing details of your stress load at home and work with your doctor and medical conditions with your therapist or counselor.
+Managing medical conditions can make coping with everyday problems difficult and vice versa.
+Consider sharing details of your stress load at- home and work with your doctor and share medical conditions with your therapist or counselor.
+This ensures a more complete picture of your health & wellness for practitioners to consider.

 Get started today

-Follow your doctor's advice, get diagnostic testing, as needed and consider a prescription or counseling, if recommended.
-Continue to eat right, get plenty of sleep and drink more water in any given day then soft drinks, coffee or energy drinks.
+Follow your doctor's advice, get diagnostic testing, as needed, and consider a prescription or counseling, if recommended.
+Continue to eat right, get plenty of sleep and drink more water on any given day than soft drinks, coffee, or energy drinks.
 Unless your doctor advises otherwise, keep exercising to include aerobics, weight training and stress relieving/stretching activity like Pilates® or yoga.

 Disclaimer